Moisture meter for pressure treated wood

 One tool in the lumber moisture meter collection.
 Four materials.
 A buzzer that tells you when something's wrong before you find out the expensive way.

-Check current availability and add the WM700A to your job site kit before your next framing or inspection project.
+Check current availability and add this Moisture meter treated wood to your job site kit before your next framing or inspection project.

 Share